Daan metro station: Station overview

-This station is a five-level, elevated and underground station and has two side platforms, an island platform and six exits.
+This is a five-level, elevated and underground station and has two side platforms, an island platform and six exits.
 It is located at the intersection of Fuxing South Rd. and Xinyi Rd.
-Four more exits have been constructed with the opening of Red Line.
+Four more exits have been constructed with the opening of the Red Line.
 Red Line trains from Beitou terminate here during non-rush hours.

 Construction

 The Red Line station is 347 m long and 25 m wide.
 Excavation depth is at 25 m.
 It also has a 319 m pocket track, four entrances, two accessibility elevators, and three vent shafts.
 One of the entrances and one of the vent shafts is integrated into a new joint development building.
-Another entrance and vent shaft is integrated into the existing joint development building on Brown Line.
+Another entrance and vent shaft is integrated into the existing joint development building on the Brown Line.

-Public Art
+Public art

 The Red Line station has a theme of "The meeting of light and shadow - a dialogue between ground level and underground".
 A combination of a horizontal passage which links the space and special illumination and lighting design on the escalators strengthens the directionality of the passage space.